WOMEN IN HISTORY - SALLY HEMINGS

 EDUCATION

 Sally served as a companion to Jefferson’s legitimate daughters; Martha “Patsy” and Maria “Polly”.
-She was trained as a ladies maid, seamstress and lace maker.
-She spoke both English and French.
-It is uncertain whether or not she was literate.
+She was trained as a ladies maid, dressmaker, seamstress and lace maker.
+Tutored in French when she lived in Paris, it is uncertain whether or not she was literate.

 ACCOMPLISHMENTS

-Sally accompanied Polly to France while Jefferson served on a diplomatic mission for the newly formed United States.
+Sally accompanied Jefferson’s daughter, Polly, to France while he served on a diplomatic mission for the newly formed United States.
 According to French law, Sally was considered a free woman.
-Before leaving France, Sally negotiated an agreement that by returning to Virginia and slavery, any children she might give birth to would be provided a viable trade and emancipated when they turned twenty-one.
+She became pregnant while in France where Jefferson promised her, if she returned to Virginia, with “extraordinary privileges.”
+He would provide any children she might give birth to with emancipation when they reached the age of twenty-one.
 Her sons became talented carpenters and musicians and her daughter was a skilled weaver.

 BIBLIOGRAPHY